• Skip to primary navigation

 BTW, I apologize for these blurry pictures.
 I promise that this finished nightstand looks 100x better in person!
 When I first started out, I didn’t know how to take better pictures but it definitely looks way better in real life!

-You can also see a couple of more pieces that I finished on this post where I talk about earning more money.
+You can also see a couple of more pieces that I finished on this separate post here where I talk about earning more money.

 Michaels coupon maniac: